wawandco/oxpecker/docs/docs/plugins.md

 ## Plugin System

-You might have read a couple of times the `plugin system` that Oxpecker uses, in short, Oxpecker uses a plugin system that allows to add and remove components depending on the need.
+You might have read a couple of times the `plugin system` that Ox uses, in short, Ox uses a plugin system that allows to add and remove components depending on the need.

 ### Base plugins

-To start Oxpecker uses a [base set of plugins](https://github.com/wawandco/oxpecker/blob/da3802e39c839864827d693f0fa6c2339626b0cb/tools/tools.go#L44), these include the common things used on application development with Buffalo.
+To start Ox uses a [base set of plugins](https://github.com/wawandco/ox/blob/da3802e39c839864827d693f0fa6c2339626b0cb/tools/tools.go#L44), these include the common things used on application development with Buffalo.

 - Pop
 - Soda